 More specifically, the hearing aid distinguishes noise and speech, reducing noise while enhancing speech.

 The goal of the hearing aid is to amplify soft and normal conversational speech adequately while providing minimal amplification to loud speech.
-Based on your audiogram, the hearing aid applies frequency-specific volume to compensate your auditory sensitivity to sound
+Based on your audiogram, the hearing aid applies frequency-specific volume to provide the volume that you need.

 How Hearing Aids Process Music